 “Come on, you little fuck.
 Hurry up!”
 Diego slammed his fist on the dashboard, and everyone jumped.

-Adam’s incessant humming silenced with his yelp, as did the clicking of keys as he tried to steady his shaking hands.
-His voice was timid and weak once he finally spoke.
-“I’m almost…”
+Adam’s incessant humming silenced with his yelp, as did the keyboard clicking.
+He tried to steady his shaking hands beneath his armpits.
+Adam's voice was timid and faint once he finally spoke.
+“I’m almost—”

-“You said you were a genius, that this would be done in five minutes, tops,” Diego snarled accusingly.
-He turned in his seat and towered aggressively over Adam’s diminutive form.
-“Hurry the fuck up, you little shit, or I’m dumping you dead in some back alley where the freaks like the guy in the back will eat your fucking flesh.
+“I thought you were a genius?
+This was going to take five minutes, tops,” Diego snarled accusingly.
+The seat squeaked when Diego turned and towered over Adam’s diminutive form.
+“Hurry the fuck up, you little shit!
+Or I’m dumping you in a dark alley full of flesh eating freaks like the guy in the back.
 Crack the gate!”

 Wylie gritted his teeth.
 He wasn’t a freak, and he sure as fuck wasn’t a cannibal.

-“It’s not the same system Roth gave me the plans for,” Adam whispered from his cowering hunch.
+“It’s not the same system Roth gave me the plans for,” Adam whispered from where he was cowering.
 “There’s another element I’ve never seen before.
-I think I’ve almost hacked it.”
-His narrow shoulders scrunched tighter as he bent over his small computer.
-Adam ducked beneath his mouse brown hair to hide from Diego’s glare and refocused on the screen.
+I’ve almost hacked it.”
+His narrow shoulders scrunched tighter as he bent over his small computer and avoided Diego’s glare.
+Adam ducked beneath his mouse brown hair and refocused on the screen.

-Wylie tensed as he fixed on Diego’s brutal expression and unfocused eyes.
-The gangster was as mean as a junkyard dog and twice as foul, and Wylie was ready to smash his face in.
-Wylie might be the only one in the crew who could transform, but Diego was all human and still managed to be as despicable as it got.
-Everything about this situation was setting him on edge, and it started all the way back when Diego showed up half an hour late to the heist and nicknamed him freak.
+Diego’s hard, black eyes tried to find him in the dark.
+The gangster was as mean as a junkyard dog and twice as foul.
+Wylie might have been the only one in the crew who could transform, but Diego was all human and still managed to be as despicable as it got.

-“Yeah, none of that’s happening,” Wylie said with far more apathy than he felt.
+“Yeah, none of that’s happening,” Wylie said with far less emotion than he felt.
 “Unless the alarms are down, we’re not leaving this van.
 We signed up for a robbery, not a fucking suicide mission.”

-“You little shit.”
-Red flushed across Diego’s tanned features, and his chest puffed like a jacked up frog about to explode.
-His hand gripped the top of the dividing seat and the vinyl creaked in his powerful grip.
+“You little shit!”
+Diego’s tanned features flushed red, and his chest puffed like a jacked up frog about to explode.
+His hand gripped the top of the dividing seat and the vinyl creaked in his angry grip.

-Wylie carefully unwound from Beck and nudged him behind his powerful form just in case Diego lost his shit and started punching.
-Being saddled with three nervous, untested teenagers for a gang initiation probably wasn’t Diego’s highpoint of the week either, but Wylie wasn’t about to throw his life away over the gangster’s explosive temper.
-He’d rather fuck it up in the driveway before a crime was committed, than have it turn to shit when they were balls deep in the mansion.
+Wylie silently unwound from Beck and nudged him to the other side of his powerful form.
+He didn't trust Diego not to lose his shit and start punching.
+Being saddled with three nervous, untested teenagers for a gang initiation probably wasn’t Diego’s high point of the night, either.
+It didn’t mean Wylie was about to throw his life away over the gangster’s explosive temper.
+He’d rather fuck it up in the driveway before they committed a crime, than have it turn to shit when they were balls deep in the mansion.

 “Listen here, you fucking freakshow.”
-Diego stabbed a finger in Wylie’s direction, but he kept enough self control to stop from reaching into the dark and risk losing an arm.
+Diego stabbed a finger in Wylie’s direction, but had enough self control to stop there.
+He wasn’t angry enough to reach into the dark and risk losing an arm.
 “If you don’t want to end up dead tonight, you do as I fucking say.
 That goes for all of you.
 This isn’t some pussy high school playtime, and I’m not going back to prison over you dumb fuck kids.
-If any of you…”
+If any of you—”

-There was a sudden rattle of metal, and Diego whirled in his seat to peer out the windshield.
-Adam beamed when the wrought iron gate blocking the driveway shuddered and opened smoothly on motorized tracks.
+There was a loud rattle of metal, and Diego whirled in his seat to peer through the windshield.
+Adam beamed when the wrought iron gate blocking the driveway shuddered and glided open on motorized tracks.

-“Halle-fucking-lujah,” Diego growled in relief and slammed his hand on the key.
+“Halle-fucking-lujah,” Diego growled in relief and jammed the key forward in the ignition.
 The van sputtered, then roared to life.
-Diego showed thin restraint as he put the vehicle in gear, hit the gas, and they glided through the gate opening.
+Diego showed thin restraint as he put the vehicle in gear, hit the gas, and they sped through the gate opening.

 Wylie took a steadying breath as his gut clenched.
-There was no backing out now.
-Whatever happened, they were locked in.
+There was no backing out.
+Whatever happened, they were in it now.

 “We’re in,” Beck gasped in excitement.
-He fell against Wylie’s shoulder to peer ahead through the windshield.
+He fell against Wylie’s chest and peered ahead through the windshield.
 The sprawling mansion came into view, and Beck’s breath heated his cheek when he sought out his mouth.
 If Wylie’s response was more tepid than usual, Beck didn’t mention it.

 “This is it, baby.
 This is our fucking future,” Beck whispered between quick, hungry kisses.
 “We’re finally going to be free.”

-Wylie sealed their lips together just to silence Beck’s optimistic spewing.
-Running with Roth wasn’t going to be freedom the way his idealistic boyfriend envisioned.
+Wylie quickly sealed their lips together to silence Beck’s optimistic words.
+Running with Roth’s gang wasn’t going to be freedom the way his idealistic boyfriend envisioned.
 It was just another bunch of fucked up, hypocritical adults who used kids while calling it family.
-Doing illegal shit at the same time didn’t make it any better than all the other bullshit families Wylie had gone through.
+Doing illegal shit didn’t make it any better than all the other bullshit families Wylie had been through.
 It would be money, though, serious money that could buy him the future his fucked up arms stole.

 Beck’s hand drifted down, and Wylie jolted when fingers fumbled for his zipper.
-“B.” He pulled Beck’s arm up and shot his boyfriend a smoldering look he couldn’t see in the dark.
+“B,” he groaned, trying to keep from responding.
+He pulled Beck’s arm up and shot his boyfriend a smoldering look he couldn’t see in the dark.
 “Quit being a pervy kink.
 Focus.”

-Beck rolled his eyes and with a wicked grin, threw himself into Wylie’s lap.
-He wrapped around his boyfriend’s muscular form and kissed roughly up his neck and jaw.
+Beck rolled his eyes, and with a wicked grin, threw himself into Wylie’s lap.
+He wrapped around his boyfriend’s muscular form and kissed roughly up Wylie’s neck and jaw.
 “Don’t be that way, baby.
-We’re going to fuck tonight.
-We’re going to ace this shit, and you’re going to come over to my place and fuck me with those studly arms out.”
+We’re going to finally fuck tonight.
+We’re going to ace this shit, and you’re going to come over to my place and fuck me with your studly arms out.”

-Beck rocked his hips against him seductively, and Wylie growled.
-Damn it, his dick definitely dragged him into all kinds of trouble when it involved a tight piece of ass like Beck.
+Beck rocked his hips against him seductively and Wylie growled when his erection ground against his.
+Damn it, his dick dragged him into all kinds of trouble when it involved a tight piece of ass like Beck.

 “B, you gotta take this seriously.”
 Wylie peeked an eye to the front of the van as Beck’s lips slid a hot path along his throat.
 “You know my arms are dangerous.
 One wrong move, and my scales could slice the flesh from your bones.”

 “I don’t care.
-You’re arms are crazy hot, and we’re totally doing it,” Beck whispered breathlessly.
+Your arms are crazy hot, and we’re totally doing it,” Beck whispered breathlessly.
 “Tomorrow morning, I’m telling my parents to go fuck themselves.
 No more evangelical school, no more sick fuck Reverend Clark, and no more pretending I hate dick.
-You’re going to move out of that shitty group home where they treat you like a monster, and life is going to be fucking perfect.”
+You’re going to move out of that shitty detention house where they treat you like a monster, and life is going to be fucking perfect.”
 Beck’s lips found Wylie’s in the dark and crushed him in a desperate kiss.

-Beck was totally fucked up and Wylie wasn’t complaining.
+Beck was fucked up and Wylie wasn’t complaining.
 He wrapped his arms tight around Beck’s narrow hips, squeezed his ass hard, and pulled him up into a deep kiss.
-Sneakers scraped the metal floor as Beck straddled his thighs and his palms slid hot paths over Wylie’s chest and back.
+Sneakers scraped the metal floor when Beck straddled his thighs, and his palms slid hot paths over Wylie’s chest and back.

-Wylie broke from the kiss and grabbed the hand trying to get under his sweatshirt.
+“B.” Wylie broke from the kiss and grabbed the hand trying to get under his sweatshirt and into his pants.
 He pulled Beck tight against him and pressed his mouth to his ear.
-“Just promise me you’ll watch your back tonight.
+“Promise me you’ll watch your back tonight.
 If you get even a whiff of the cops, you run.”

-Beck glanced toward the front of the van and turned back to whisper against Wylie’s cheek.
+Beck stilled.
+He glanced toward the front of the van and turned back to whisper against Wylie’s cheek.
 “Dude, I’m the freaking lookout.
-I can’t just run.”
+I can’t run.”